samsoncs/milabowl/milabowl-astro/src/content/rules/rules.md

 #### Trendy Bitch (Trnd)
 Get **-1** point if you traded in the most traded in player in FPL overall for a given gameweek.
-Get **-1** point if you traded in the most traded out player in FPL overall for a given gameweek.
+Get **-1** point if you traded out the most traded out player in FPL overall for a given gameweek.